We all know the questions:

 When I asked why the picture was there, Moshe explained that the figures in the photograph were of himself and his father taken before the war and that Reb Shayele was his grandfather.

 Reading Moshe’s memoir The Life of Moshele Der Zinger: How My Singing Saved My Life and other historical testimonies, I realized that Moshe’s life is indicative of a much larger story.
-The story of how ordinary people faced the storm.
-The story of the spiritual resilience of ordinary people caught up in extraordinary circumstances.
+The story of how ordinary people faced the storm and the story of the spiritual resilience of ordinary people caught up in extraordinary circumstances.
 These are the stories I want to tell.

 Cantor Moshe Kraus’ story can be told in several formats: